Travellers List – The Travel Essentials Checklist

 Other apps are more trip specific, for example, Inter-rail has an app that gives you the entire European rail timetable.
 Another one, Iron Dome is useful for when visiting Israel as it sounds an emergency alarm every-time a rocket is fired so you have a few seconds to take cover.

 Be sure to bring some clothes.
-Clothes come in useful pretty much everywhere in the world and the best bit is they come in all manner of shapes and sizes!
+Clothes come in very useful pretty much everywhere in the world and the best bit is they come in all manner of shapes and sizes!

 Packing clothes is a bit of balancing act as you don’t want to bring too many and yet if you bring too few you risk running out.
 Before you leave check what kind of weather conditions you will meet and pack for them all.
 Quick drying clothes are very useful for travelling.
 Also remember to bring some semi-smarty, reasonably presentable clothes for when you go out on dates or gate-crash foreign weddings.

 Last but least on my travellers list is good old money.
 Whilst your bank card will work most places in the world, using it will prove very costly as exchange fees and local bank charges will fast rack up.
 Doing my first visit to Colombia I ran up £300 in fees over 6 months which would have paid for my flight.

 It is always a good idea to bring some cash and you should shop around in order to get the best exchange rate.
 However, the wise money is on a pre-paid specialist travel card which will allow you to use foreign ATM’s and pay terminals without fees (or at least some of the fees).
 I previously used Revolut but am currently all about Monzo.